arifulhaqueuc/find-cheap-airfares/README.md

 <br />Step 3: Parsing the DOM to extract pricing data
 <br />Step 4: Sending real-time alerts using IFTTT

+### How to Run
+  - clone the repo
+  - install the requirements from requirements.txt file
+  - go to the app directory
+  - run the app file

 :computer: Support & Disclaimer